 Red = Passion for life, physical energy and health; Pink = Tenderness and romantic love; Orange = Sweetness, trust and creativity; Yellow = Respect and spontaneity; Green = Compassion, unconditional love and balance; Light Blue = Communication, harmony and self-expression; Dark Blue = Intuition, wisdom and emotional intelligence; Purple = Peace, spirituality and selflessness; White = New beginnings and goodness.

 Thanks, Jennifer!
-So, if you're looking to put your own stamp on your wedding, incorporate a ritual that signifies the reason why you, your spouse-to-be, and your guests are there on the big day: unity, then consider having one of these.
+So, if you're looking to put your own stamp on your wedding, incorporate a ritual that signifies the reason why you, your spouse-to-be, and your guests are there on the big day: unity, then I hope this gives you some great wedding ceremony ideas.
 I have witnessed the sand pouring ritual myself and it’s a lovely, visual representation of two people moving from ‘me’ and ‘you’ to ‘us’, symbolizing the joining of two lives together.

 Each wedding and couple are unique so whether you want to embrace the traditions or weave in some of the modern alternatives or come up with something completely different.
 It really doesn’t matter, it’s about bringing your style to your day and giving it special meaning.